linlogge/stockmarket/README.md

 1. Clone this repository to your local machine.
 2. Navigate to the project root directory.
-3. Install all dependencies for the monorepo:
+3. Install all dependencies for the monorepo (for the web app):
     ```sh
     pnpm install
     ```
+4. Get Flutter dependencies for the mobile app:
+    ```sh
+    cd apps/mobile && flutter pub get
+    ```

 ## Running the Application

-You will need to run the backend and frontend in two separate terminals.
+You will need to run the backend server first, and then you can run either the web or mobile app (or all three simultaneously).

 ### 1. Run the Backend Server